masfaraud/design3d/docs/source/getting_started.rst

 You can force the installation of the package on a given Python version by executing this command::

-  python -m pip install volmdlr
+  python -m pip install design3d

 You have to specify the Python version you are working with by replacing `python` by the Python of your choice.
 For example, `python3`, `python3.8`,